rootstrap/blog/content/Phoenix for Rails developers - Part 1 - Bruno Vezoli.md

 ![Small flame](images/small-flame.jpg)

 This is an introductory post to Phoenix, Elixir's web framework.
-It does not intend to be a complete guide since it’s a big framework with lots of things to get into, but rather to show a side by side comparison of how things are done in both frameworks using the scaffolding they provide to throw some insight into their best practices with a classic blog example.
+It is not intended to be a complete guide since it’s a big framework with lots of things to dive into, but rather to show a side by side comparison of how things are done in both frameworks using the scaffolding they provide to throw some insight into their best practices with a classic blog example.

-It is a two-part blog post, on the first half we'll take a look at the web layer where both frameworks are most alike and in the second half, we'll dive into the business layer which is where the frameworks diverge.
+It is a two-part blog post, in the first half we'll take a look at the web layer where both frameworks are most alike and in the second half, we'll dive into the business layer which is where the frameworks diverge.

-The idea is to show how similar they are and get you hyped enough to try it by yourself!
+The idea is to show how similar they are and get you hyped enough to try it yourself!

 ### Introduction